Why We Started From Scratch (Again) In The CAD Business

 About the Author

-Jon is a Founder and Chairman of the Board at Onshape.
+Jon is a Co-Founder and Chief Executive Officer of Onshape.
 Jon holds a Bachelor's and Master's from MIT, and has worked in CAD for over 30 years.
 He was a Founder and CEO of SolidWorks, a group executive at Dassault Systemes, Director of Engineering at Computervision, manager at the MIT CADLab, a player and instructor on the MIT Blackjack team, and a professional magician.
 He serves on the Engineering Advisory Board at Boston University and as an advisor to Magic Leap, Inc. and MarkForged, Inc. His hobbies include golf, 3D printing, tennis, yoga, and magic.

 View more posts by Jon Hirschtick.